-Article 9 (Shareholder Proposals)
+Article 9 (Shareholders' Meeting Proposals)

 Before a regular shareholders' meeting, a shareholder holding 1 percent or more of the total issued shares of the Corporation may submit a proposal to the Corporation for inclusion as an agenda item, within the time period stated in the public notice of the Corporation regarding the receipt of such submissions, provided that only one proposal may be summited by the same shareholder and that if more than one proposal is submitted, none of them shall be included on the agenda.
-In the event where the proposal contains relevant suggestions for promoting public interests of the Corporation or fulfillment of social responsibilities, the Board of Directors may decide that the proposal shall still be included on the agenda.
-The Board of Directors may decide not to include on the agenda any proposal submitted by a shareholder that falls under any of the circumstances set forth in the subparagraphs of Article 172-1, paragraph 4 of the Company Act, and matters that must not be brought up as extemporary motions should be handled in accordance with the stipulations laid out in Article 172 of the Company Act.
+The same shall apply to shareholder proposals for promoting public interests of the Corporation or fulfillment of social responsibilities.
+The Board of Directors may decide not to include on the agenda any proposal submitted by a shareholder that falls under any of the circumstances set forth in the subparagraphs of Article 172-1, paragraph 4 of the Company Act.